 In our experience, citing evidence and showing examples is the most effective way to convince someone of the value of the human-centered design process.

-That’s why we’ve catalogued the most prominent research here.
+That’s why we’ve cataloged the most prominent research here.

 Skipping qualitative research

-Building a sense of cognitive empathy with users is cornerstone of any UX designers process.
+Building a sense of cognitive empathy with users is the cornerstone of any UX designer's process.

-For most projects this requires qualitative research to establish the context in which people use the product, the challenges the face, and viable ideas for solutions.
-This research is also referred to as "generative" because it generates ideas for design.
+For most projects, this requires qualitative research to establish the context in which people use the product, the challenges they face, and viable ideas for solutions.
+This research is also called "generative" because it generates ideas for design.